-The Dayton Adult Trap is expected to encounter up to 800 natural-origin steelhead adults; an estimated 16 adults could die annually as a result of handling.
+During steelhead and spring Chinook salmon broodstock collection and monitoring activities, the Dayton Adult Trap is expected to encounter up to 800 natural-origin steelhead adults; an estimated 16 adults could die annually as a result of handling.
 The expected loss of 16 adults represents approximately 5% of the recent mean annual escapement of 331 natural-origin adults (Table 15).
 The estimated loss of 16 adults assumes a handling mortality of 2% and the maximum number of encounters.
 However, the actual number of natural-origin steelhead trapped at this facility has ranged from 119 to 601 for the period 2006 to 2015 and annual mortalities have been very low, averaging less than 1 adult/year since the new facility was installed.
 Consequently, while up to 16 adults could be lost in a single year, this is a very conservative estimate and the average annual losses would likely be substantially lower.